syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ## Radial bar chart

 The radial bar chart is used for showing the comparisons among the categories using the circular shapes.
-To render a radial bar chart, create an instance of [`RadialBarSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries-class.html) and add to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/series.html) collection property of [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html).
-You can use the following properties to customize the pie segment appearance.
+To render a radial bar chart, create an instance of [`RadialBarSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries-class.html), and add to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/series.html) collection property of [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html).
+The following properties are used to customize the appearance of pie segment:

-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/opacity.html) - used to control the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/opacity.html) - Controls the transparency of the chart series.
-* [`strokeWidth`]() – used to change the stroke width of the series.
+* [`strokeWidth`]() – Changes the stroke width of the series.
-* [`strokeColor`]() – used to change the stroke color of the series.
+* [`strokeColor`]() – Changes the stroke color of the series.
-* [`pointColorMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/pointColorMapper.html) - used to map the color for individual points from the data source.
+* [`pointColorMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/pointColorMapper.html) - Maps the color for individual points from the data source.
-* [`gap`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/gap.html) - changes the spacing between two individual segments.
+* [`gap`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/gap.html) - Changes the spacing between two individual segments.
 The default value of spacing is 1%.
-* [`maximumValue`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/maximumValue.html) - represents the entire span of an individual circle.
+* [`maximumValue`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/maximumValue.html) - Represents the entire span of an individual circle.
 The default value of the this property is null.
-* [`trackColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackColor.html) - changes the color of the track area.
+* [`trackColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackColor.html) - Changes the color of the track area.
-* [`trackBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackBorderColor.html) - changes the color of the track border.
+* [`trackBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackBorderColor.html) - Changes the color of the track border.
-* [`trackBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackBorderWidth.html) - changes the width of the track border.
+* [`trackBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackBorderWidth.html) - Changes the width of the track border.
-* [`trackOpacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackOpacity.html) - controls the transparency of the track area.
+* [`trackOpacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/trackOpacity.html) - Controls the transparency of the track area.
-* [`useSeriesColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/useSeriesColor.html) - uses the point color for filling the track area.
+* [`useSeriesColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RadialBarSeries/useSeriesColor.html) - Uses the point color for filling the track area.

 {% highlight dart %}